This is the first in a new series looking at the best cinematography in movies both old and new.

 Gravity was shot by Emmanuel Lubezki, a director of photography who has worked with a wide array of varied first-rate directors, including Terence Malick, Tim Burton, Mike Nichols, Michael Mann, the Coen Brothers, and most recently with Alejandro González Iñárritu for the critically acclaimed film Birdman.
 Lubezki has also worked previously with Cuarón for the compellingly shot Children of Men.
 Gravity is just another example of how well the two filmmakers from Mexico City work together.

-Along these lines, Cuarón used his penchant for long takes—including a very lengthy take that opens the film—to capture the environment in three-dimensional place, giving the audience a firm idea of how all elements in the film physically relate to one another.
-Typically, long takes are feats of acting and technical prowess, such as Cuarón and Lubezki’s lauded shot in the climax of Children of Men.
-Here, with a camera not bound by gravity, and a digitally created set somewhat easier to maneuver around, the long take is instead used as a tool to guide us through the film’s setting and prepare us for the disorienting action ahead.
+Along these lines, Cuarón used his penchant for long takes—including a very long take that opens the film—to capture the environment in a three-dimensional place, giving the audience a firm idea of how all elements in the film physically relate to one another.
+Typically, long takes are feats of acting, and technical prowess, such as Cuarón and Lubezki’s lauded shot in the climax of Children of Men.
+Here, with a camera not bound by gravity and a digitally created set somewhat easier to maneuver around, the long take is instead used as a tool to guide us through the film’s setting and prepare us for the disorienting action ahead.

 Gravity isn’t all space, however.
 For the scenes set within various spacecraft, the filmmakers composed claustrophobic yet warm shots—contrasting with the cold expanse outside the ships.
 The framing of the movie in these scenes adapted to the cylindrical structures of the spacecraft, utilizing circles several times.
 Together, these choices helped sell a key moment in the film that represents Sandra Bullock finding sanctuary in the womb.